swatgoss/pci-soundblaster-dos/CT5807 - PCI/README.md

 # Misc informations
-The card is low profile, appears to be a DELL 0088GF.
+The card is low profile, appears to be a DELL 0088GF and correspond to Creative's product "Sound Blaster Audio Pci 64 Dell oem"

 Tested on ASROCK K7VT4A Pro :
 - PCI slots 1 and 4 interfere with PCI device detection by the driver